 UK residential real estate

-Taxes on Acquisition - On the purchase of residential real estate in the UK (other than Scotland), stamp duty land tax (SDLT) is payable at rates up to 15%, as under.
+Taxes on Acquisition - On the purchase of residential real estate in England and Northern Ireland, stamp duty land tax (SDLT) is payable at rates up to 15%, as under.
 Scotland has a Land & Buildings Transaction Tax, and Wales has a land Transaction Tax, comparable with SDLT, payable on purchases of real estate there.

 |SDLT rates||First dwelling bought by individual or trust||Other residential property|